lukasmartinelli/osm-noise-pollution/README.md

 In order for this to work we make several assumptions:

 1. Highways, trunks, primary and secondary roads are noisy.
 Normal street or service roads are not
+2. Railways are noisy
-2. Retail and industrial zones always have a noisy base limit
+3. Retail and industrial zones always have a noisy base limit
-3. All shops and food places (especially restaurants) are noisy
+4. All shops and food places (especially restaurants) are noisy
-4. Most party and event buildings are noisy (except some shady places)
+5. Most party and event buildings are noisy (except some shady places)
-5. Most leisure buildings are noisy
+6. Most leisure buildings are noisy
-6. Some sport buildings are noisy
+7. Some sport buildings are noisy
-7. Some tourism buildings are noisy
+8. Some tourism buildings are noisy

 For OSM features that match this criterias we assign a buffer and remove the overlapping parts which results in a simple approximation of noise pollution.